Short Run and Bridge Manufacturing Services

 Injection molding is much faster and cheaper when the volume of output required is high.
 The per-piece cost becomes significantly cheaper than 3D printing if you want to produce very large volumes of parts or products, even with the initial cost of the mold factored in.

-If you have a small or medium product run in mind, then 3D printing may be more cost effective.
+If you have a small or medium product run in mind, or are looking for bridge manufacturing services, then 3D printing or vacuum casting may be more cost effective.
 Even though the price per unit when taken by itself can seem higher than injection molding, since there is no large upfront investment in mold making the final cost will be lower in the case of a small run.

 If you only need one or two items you’re definitely better to stick with 3D printing.